john-itcsolutions/cheirrs/README.md

 NOTE: As we don't own or control the elastos sub-modules, and since the `elastos-smartweb-service/grpc_adenine/database/__init__.py` file is not fully usable as it is, in the elastos-smartweb-service module (as-cloned), we have included ITCSA's version of `__init__.py` in a folder in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from the existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
 However you need to edit this file carefully to suit your own database, at your
 ` cheirrs/TO_BE_COPIED_INTO_smartweb-service/TO_elastos-smartweb-service.grpc_adenine.database/__init__.py` (in local clones of this repo) to enable it to work properly as a Python init file.
 This init file will be run by the system before running the server at /grpc_adenine/server.py.
 You would have to keep these 2 versions of `__init__.py` in sync with each other if you need to edit `__init__.py`, and want to use your own github account, for example.

+     As appropriate, either on host or from a vm:

 `juju ssh 7`